faosorios/SSIM/README.md

 Next, copy `SSIM.so` file to the working directory (in our case to `/case_study`), and execute the commands in `case_study.R` file (optionally, you can use `reading_TIF.R` to read data from TIF images. 'tif' R package is required).

 ### CONTENTS:
-- case_study/ : R files to read, fit and test coefficients of SSIM.
 - code/src/ : C sources for parameter estimation and computation of the structural similarity index for images (SSIM).
 - code/SSIM.R : R function for computation of SSIM.
 - code/SSIM_FIT.R : R function for parameter estimation of SSIM.
-- data/ : images used in numerical experiments (available in .RDA and .TIF formats).
+- data/ : images used in numerical experiments (available in .RDA and .PNG formats).
-- SSIM_suppl.pdf : Supplementary material cited by the manuscript.
 - README.md : this file.